 6. I let go of societies standard for “balanced eating”

-We’ve all hear of the 80/20 rule.
+We’ve all heard of the 80/20 rule.
 Most often the 20% is perceived as alcohol, cupcakes and taco bell.
 If you’re not pigging out on junk food every so often, society views you as obsessed with healthy food… I highly disagree.
 You need not need a balance of junk food to be healthy.
 I’m perfectly happy with my 20% being things like dark chocolate and matcha lattes, and eating a nutrient dense diet!

 7. But, I still give myself “permission” to eat lots of chocolate… like… a lot